wp-plugins/kw-modern-advertise/Readme.txt

 * Update with px value in admin in replacement of percent
 * Debug/update css with px value for div overlapping
+* added fixed or scroll options in administration for background images

 = 1.1.1 =